K-12 Tests in New Zealand

 The amount of credits necessary to pass each NCEA level is given below.
 Remember credits can be reclaimed for multiple licences:

-- NCEA Level One – At least 80 credits at level one, where 10 need to be in literacy and 10 must be in numeracy.
+NCEA Level 1 – 80 credits at Level One or higher, of which 10 must be in literacy and 10 must be in numeracy.